vichayabhas/1.20.1-v2/local/kubejs/event_groups/LevelEvents/afterExplosion.md

 Remove an entity from the list of affected entities.
 ```

-- `void removeAllAffectedEntities()`
+- `void removeAllAffectedBlocks()`
 ```
-Remove all entities from the list of affected entities.
+Remove all blocks from the list of affected blocks.
 ```

 - `void removeAffectedBlock(BlockContainerJS var0)`